Aliases for PDGFRA Gene

 GeneCards Summary for PDGFRA Gene

 PDGFRA (Platelet-Derived Growth Factor Receptor, Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with PDGFRA include hypereosinophilic syndrome, idiopathic, resistant to imatinib and hypereosinophilic syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein homodimerization activity and platelet-derived growth factor receptor binding.
+Diseases associated with PDGFRA include hypereosinophilic syndrome and myeloid neoplasm associated with pdgfra rearrangement.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is FGFR3.

 UniProtKB/Swiss-Prot for PDGFRA Gene